Pablo1644/Sheeps-and-Wolf/README.md

 You need a web browser to run this game.
 No additional installations are required.
 Running the Game
     Clone this repository to your local machine.
-    Open index.html in your web browser.
+    Open index.html in your web browser. <br>
 How to Play
     Click on a sheep to see its possible moves highlighted in green.
     Click on a highlighted square to move the sheep.